int128/gradle-ssh-plugin/README.md

 #### Acceptance Test

-We can run acceptance tests to verify behavior of the plugin on Gradle environment.
+We can run the acceptance test to verify behavior of the plugin on Gradle.
-It expects a SSH server is running at localhost port 8022.

 Test condition can be set by system properties as follows:

 System Property             | Value                         | Default